sheldonmall/horiseon-sheldon/README.md

 **Installation**
-There are no installation instructions for this project.
+There are no installation instructions for 'this' project.

 **Usage**
 There are no usage instructions for this project.